Quantum Error Correction for Beginners: Some modern developments in quantum error correction

 Each of the stabilizers in $\mathcal{S}$ are simply the product of certain elements from $\mathcal{T}$, for example,

-Therefore if we check the eigenvalues of the three, 2-dimensional operators from $\mathcal{T}$ we are able to calculate what the eigenvalue is for the 6-dimensional stabilizer.
+Therefore if we check the eigenvalues of the three, 2-qubit operators from $\mathcal{T}$ we are able to calculate what the eigenvalue is for the 6-dimensional stabilizer.
 This decomposition of the stabilizer set for the code can only occur since the decomposition is in terms of operators from $\mathcal{T}$ which, when measured, has no effect on the logical information encoded within the system.
-In fact, when error correction is performed the gauge state of the system will almost always change based on the order in which the eigenvalues of the gauge operators are checked.
+In fact, when error correction is performed, the gauge state of the system will almost always change based on the order in which the eigenvalues of the gauge operators are checked.

-This exploitation of the gauge properties of subsystem coding is extremely beneficial for fault-tolerant designs for correction circuits.
+This exploitation of the gauge properties of subsystem coding is extremely beneficial for the design of fault-tolerant correction circuits.
 As the stabilizer operators can now be decomposed into multiple 2-dimensional operators, fault-tolerant circuits for error correction do not require any encoded ancilla states.
-Furthermore, if we decide to scale the code-space to correct more errors (increasing the lattice size representing the code) we do not require measuring operators with higher dimensionality.
+Furthermore, even if we decide to scale the code-space to correct more errors (increasing the lattice size representing the code), we do not require measuring operators with higher dimensionality.
 Fig~\ref{fig:BScheck} taken from Ref.~\cite{AC07} illustrates the fault-tolerant circuit constructions for Bacon-Shor subsystem codes.

-As each ancilla qubit is only coupled to two data qubits, no further circuit constructions are required to ensure fault-tolerance.
-The classical results from these 2-dimensional parity checks are then combined to calculate the parity of the higher dimensional stabilizer of the subsystem code.
+As each ancilla qubit is only coupled to two data qubits, no further circuit constructions are required to ensure fault-tolerance\footnote{It should be noted that for higher distance BS codes, specifically for $d\geq 5$, multiple measurements for each syndrome are required to ensure fault-tolerance}.
+The measurement results from these 2-dimensional parity checks are then combined to calculate the parity of the higher dimensional stabilizer of the subsystem code.